SammyEnigma/NetSparkle/README.md

 Contributions are ALWAYS welcome!
 If you see a new feature you'd like to add, please open an issue to talk about it first, then open a PR for that implementation.
 If there's a bug you find, please open a PR with the fix or file an issue!
 Thank you!! :) You can also join us in our [Gitter chat room](https://gitter.im/NetSparkleUpdater/NetSparkle)!

+Please note that AI-generated code **will not be accepted under any circumstances**.
+Thank you.

 ### Areas where we could use help/contributions

 * Unit tests for all parts of the project, including UI unit tests, full download tests, etc.